kordejong/ruminations/documentation/repository.md

 Working on and finishing relatively small tasks has several advantages:

 - It decreases the chance of loosing uncommitted work, due to a hardware failure for example
-- It will make it easier to work on different tasks concurrently
+- It will make it easier to work on different tasks concurrently, either by yourself or by team members.
+  Rebasing ongoing work on a huge commit increases the chance of merge conflicts you have to resolve.
 - It will be easier to perform "code archaeology", to figure out what changed when a specific feature was introduced, for example
 - It will give you a nice feeling of making progress